-Derrick Taylor (born August 12, 1930 - November 26, 2011), known as Derrick, grandfather of Cometan, was the paternal grandfather of Cometan.
-Although Derrick is provided with the religious mononym of Pacosmeran in the Astronist tradition, he is not classified as a coportant figure.
+Derrick Taylor (born August 12, 1930 - November 26, 2011) was the paternal grandfather of Cometan.
+Although Derrick is provided with the religious mononym of Pacosmeran in the context of Astronism, he is not classified as a coportant figure.

 Derrick Taylor was born in the village of Coppull in Lancashire, England and Irene was born in the village of Higher Walton which notably was the same village in which Cometan's maternal grandmother, Hilda Warbrick, was born.
 He married Irene Taylor in the 1950s.